sel4devkit/sel4devkit-maaxboard-microkit-vmm-single-linux-guest/doc/MANUAL.md

 ## Pass Through

-Both physical UART and Ethernet are passed through to the virtualised Linux Guest.
-These are indicated as Primary in the `program.system`.
-The inclusion of these devices triggers their corresponding drivers to be loaded, which then seek access to further physical devices.
+Physical UART is passed through to the virtualised Linux Guest.
+This is indicated as Primary in the `program.system`.
+The inclusion of this device triggers corresponding drivers to be loaded, which then seek access to further physical devices.
 Thus, these additional devices also need to be passed though.
 These are indicated as Secondary in the `program.system`.

 ## Build Root